-The discussion this evening concerns the signage placed on several streets throughout the City which states bicycles "May Use Full Lane" (see Bicycle Travel Signage Exhibit).
+At the August 22, 2017 Council meeting, information was provided concerning several streets where signage was placed which states bicycles "May Use Full Lane" (see Bicycle Travel Signage Exhibit).
 After placement of the signs in 2016, a placard was added that said "State Law".
-Earlier this year I was contacted by a resident questioning whether the state law reference was accurate.
+The legally of the placard stating "State Law" has been questioned.